OpenSailTeam/Payload-Localized-Website/README.md

 ## Seed

 To seed the database with a few pages and posts you can click the 'seed database' link from the admin panel.
-The seed contains English and Turkish pages and posts.
+The seed contains English and French pages and posts.

 ## Add Locale